 For one, the monthly cost of rent might be paramount.
 For another, the commute to work might outweigh other factors.
-And for others, it’s all about the amenities that are provided with the property.
+And for others, amenities that provided with the property are a priority.
 Then there’s the renter who unwinds every evening at home by cooking incredible meals — a gas stove and high quality built-in appliances may be what that aspiring chef is looking for.

 Here are a collection of factors you might consider (in no particular order).

-To get started, brainstorm a list of what’s important to you.
+To get started, brainstorm a list of things important to you.